Rishang/install-release/README.md

 - **Pinned tags** (e.g. `1.7.0`) are held from auto-upgrade; use `ir upgrade --force` to re-pull.
 - The wrapper mounts the current directory into the container at `/tmp/cmd`, so the tool sees your local files.

-### Install specific release asset from GitHub/GitLab releases 🔦
+### Install specific release asset from GitHub, GitLab, or Codeberg releases 🔦

 In rare cases where install-release does not automatically find the correct release file for your system, you can manually specify the release file name.
 There are two ways to do this: